Table of Contents

 - 4 Example: #Deb4teTVE – Spain’s Political Debate

 - 5 Politicians and Twitter: A Necessary Combination

 - 7 How Much Do Twitter Users’ Tweets Cost?

 - 8 Twitter and Politics: The Perfect Combo

 The Intertwining of Twitter Politics

 Do you know that López Obrador @lopezobrador_ (President of Mexico) receives 10.000 mentions in 11 hours!?
-We have done the math in Tweet Binder, it is absolutely crazy.
-The phone of Mr. Obrador must be out of battery in one minute if he leaves the Twitter notifications open.
+At Tweet Binder we have done the math and it is absolutely crazy.
+The phone of Mr. Obrador must be out of battery in one minute if he leaves the Twitter notifications active.
 Those 10,000 tweets are sent by 6,500 people, again: crazy.
 Twitter is the perfect place for politics, welcome to The Twitter Politics Era.

 Romans No More

-Ok, so maybe it’s not literally every Twitter user that is keen on expressing the political views, but it’s safe to say that a high percentage of them do.
+Ok, so maybe it’s not literally every Twitter user that is keen on expressing their political views.
+Nonetheless it is safe to say that a high percentage of them do.
 Politics influence our daily lives in so many ways, and some of us are very vocal about this effect.
-If a world leader tweets something, people from across the world will chime in to express their opinions on what’s been said, especially if that tweet is controversial in any way.
+If a world leader tweets something, people from across the world will chime in to express their opinions on what’s been said.
+Especially if that tweet is controversial in any way.